A38 road: Worcestershire

-A short distance north of where the old A38 (now declassified) joins the Bromsgrove bypass, is Lickey End, where an old highway intersection has been replaced by Junction 1 of M42 motorway.
+A short distance north of where the old A38 (now declassified) joins the Bromsgrove bypass, is Lickey End, where an old highway intersection has been replaced by junction 1 of M42 motorway.
 Here, the road is joined from the southeast by the B4096, Alcester Road, which was from 1754 one of the roads of the Alcester turnpike trust.
 The continuation northwards of B4096 is called Old Birmingham Road, because it was the original route of the turnpike to Birmingham, climbing to a pass in the Lickey Hills.
 The Roman road also went through the same pass, but its route to the pass was probably rather straighter.
-Beyond the motorway junction, the A38 was turnpiked, not as the turnpike to Birmingham, but to Halesowen and Dudley, by the 1726 Act that also turnpiked Old Birmingham Road.
-The next Acts appointed separate trustees for the Dudley Road in 1742 and for the Birmingham Road in 1748.
-The road continues from the M42 Junction 1 towards Catshill and up a short incline at which there is a fork.
+Beyond the motorway junction, the A38 was turnpiked, not as the turnpike to Birmingham, but to Halesowen and Dudley, by the Bromsgrove and Birmingham Roads Act 1726 (13 Geo.
+1. c.
+15) that also turnpiked Old Birmingham Road.
+The Worcester and Warwick Roads Act 1741 (15 Geo.
+2. c.
+7) appointed separate trustees for the Dudley Road in 1742 and the Bromsgrove to Birmingham Roads Act 1747 (21 Geo.
+2. c.
+22) appointed trustees for the Birmingham Road in 1748.
+The road continues from the M42 junction 1 towards Catshill and up a short incline at which there is a fork.
 Prior to the construction of the M5 motorway in the early 1960s, the Halesowen Road continued West whilst Birmingham Road continued North to meet the existing dual carriageway just South of Rubery.
-After the M5 was constructed, all traffic was diverted along Halesowen Road (then the A459) which was widened and lit to provide a direct route for the A38 to meet the M5 at Junction 4 at Lydiate Ash, with the dual carriageway continuing North to Rubery.
+After the M5 was constructed, all traffic was diverted along Halesowen Road (then the A459) which was widened and lit to provide a direct route for the A38 to meet the M5 at junction 4 at Lydiate Ash, with the dual carriageway continuing North to Rubery.
 The original Birmingham Road survives to this day, but is noticeably lightly trafficked due to its cul-de-sac nature.
 Its considerable width makes it a very popular route for learner drivers and as such is affectionately named by local people as "Learners Mile".